Skip to main content

 RISC-V operations require data to be loaded from memory to registers before it can acted on (e.g. used as input to an add).
 It must also be written back to memory to store the result.
 Memory loads and stores (i.e. reads and writes) usually take one cycle.

-Memory access, both load and store takes exactly one cycle, expect in the case of page-in and page-out operations (discussed below).
+Memory access, both load and store takes exactly one cycle, except in the case of page-in and page-out operations (discussed below).

 Note that relative to a physical CPU, this is extremely fast (in terms of cycles).
 On a physical CPU even a value in L1 cache takes 3-4 cycles to access.
 L3 cache takes 30-70 cycles and main memory 100-150.
 One of the most common bottlenecks in applications is the round-trip time it takes to access a data in memory.